 Try to remove infected material on wet days.
 This will reduce the risk of cloud of spores being spread to other plants.

-Dispose of infected plant waste by composting or burying at the site, or putting in plastic bags and taking to general waste.
+Dispose of infected plant waste by burying at the site, or putting in plastic bags and taking to general waste.
 Do not burn infected plant waste as the spores will travel and spread to new areas with the smoke.

-Fungicide sprays are an option for controlling myrtle rust, but should be used sparringly and with caution.
+Fungicide sprays are an option for controlling myrtle rust, but should be used sparingly and with caution.
 Remember there is no cure for myrtle rust, fungicides can only help reduce infection and spore production and needs to be used frequently to be effective.

 Make sure myrtle plants bought for your garden are free from the symptoms of myrtle rust.
 Inspect the leaves and stems of plants before you buy them, and avoid buying plants that have signs of disease.